jtamames/In-situ-metagenomics/README.md

     1.Install latest version of the software.
     2.Disable the WiFi to prevent connection after restarting.
-    3.Shutdown the computer/device
+    3.Shutdown the computer
     4.Remove the ethernet cable
-    5.Power on the computer/device
+    5.Power on the computer
     6.Open a terminal and run the following commands sudo /opt/ont/minknow/bin/config_editor --filename /opt/ont/minknow/conf/sys_conf --conf system
         --set on_acquisition_ping_failure=ignore